 You have no proof of that.

 “Well, it’s suspicious, at least,” she said.
-“The last two God King’s died within a few months of producing an heir.
-In both cases, the God King was said to have cured some terrible malady, but in both cases it would have been very easy to fabricate some stories for the sake of history.”
+“The last two God Kings died within a few months of producing an heir.”

 You’re too untrusting, Susebron said.
 I keep telling you.
 My priests are good people.